-CentOS 7 is a free enterprise-class community supported Linux OS derived from RHEL (Red Hat Enterprise Linux) sources and designed to provide compatibility with RHEL.
-That is, CentOS aims to provide a free community-supported alternative to paid subscription service of RHEL.
+CentOS 7 is a free enterprise-class community-supported Linux OS derived from RHEL (Red Hat Enterprise Linux) sources and designed to provide compatibility with RHEL.
+That is, CentOS aims to provide a free community-supported alternative to the paid subscription service of RHEL.
 Let us take a look at the latest iteration to this very popular Linux distro, CentOS 7.

 Download CentOS 7

 CentOS is available for download in 5 different variations.
 First is the DVD iso (recommended) which is about 4GB in size so you can imagine you’re getting everything.
 Well not exactly, there is also an “Everything ISO” which is over 7GB big.
 The “Everything iso adds a complete set of packages required for populating a local mirror.
 If either of these is too big for you, you can go for everyone’s favorite, a live edition(Gnome or KDE).
 The live editions allow you test-drive CentOS without modifying your local disk before choosing to install the distro.

 There is also a Minimal iso (without a GUI) which provides just the packages required for a functional system in less than 700MB and a net install iso which also doubles as a rescue image.
 The net install iso is very useful if you already have a local mirror in place.
 NB.
 All these are available ONLY in 64-bit editions.

 After download, you can burn the iso to either a CD/DVD or USB using a dedicated tool such as Rufus/Unetbootin or dd if you know how to.
 You can then boot the PC off the boot media.
 If you downloaded either of the live media, you get to test CentOS 7 before installation.

 If you have used Fedora before, you’ll find out you have the same installer provided.
 You set things like date and time, keyboard layout, language and support, disks and partitions and then your software selections.